THE MECHANICAL SCIENCE OF AMERICAN LAW

 -Slaughter-House Cases, 16 Wall.
 36; Butchers' Union Co. v.
 Crescent City Co., 111 U. S. 746; Yick Wo v.
 Hopkins, 118 U. S. 356; Minnesota v.
 Barber, 136 U. S. 313; Allgeyer v.
 Louisiana, 165 U. S. 578; Lochner v.
 New York, 198 U. S. 45; Twining v.
 New Jersey, 211 U. S. 78; Chicago, Burlington & Quincy R.R.
 Co. v.
 McGuire, 219 U. S. 549; Truax v.
 Raich, 239 U. S. 33; Adams v.
 Tanner, 244 U. S. 590; New York Life Ins.
 Co. v.
 Dodge, 246 U. S. 357; Truax v.
 Corrigan, 257 U. S. 312; Adkins v.
 Children's Hospital, 261 U. S. 525; Wyeth v.
 Cambridge Board of Health, 200 Mass.
 474. -

-"The individual may stand upon his constitutional rights as a citizen.
+-Constitutional rights are original rights and are constitutionally recognized and protected:"the individual may stand upon his constitutional rights as a citizen.
 He is entitled to carry on his private business in his own way.
 His power to contract is unlimited.
 He owes no duty to the State or to his neighbor to divulge his business, or to open his doors to an investigation, so far as it may tend to criminate him.
 He owes no such duty to the State, since he receives nothing therefrom, beyond the protection of his life and property.
 His rights are such as existed by the law of the land long antecedent to the organization of the State, and can only be taken from him by due process of law, and in accordance with the Constitution...

 ...Upon the other hand, the corporation is a creature of the state.
 It is presumed to be incorporated for the benefit of the public.
 It receives certain special privileges and franchises, and holds them subject to the laws of the state and the limitations of its charter.
 Its powers are limited by law.
 It can make no contract not authorized by its charter.
 Its rights to act as a corporation are only preserved to it so long as it obeys the laws of its creation."